ezzabuzaid/blog/src/content/blog/Gentle Introduction To Typescript Compiler API.md

 ### TypeScript Program

 When working with the TypeScript Compiler, one of the central elements you'll encounter is the **Program** object.
 This object serves as the starting point for many of the operations you might want to perform, like type checking, emitting output files, or transforming the source code.

 The Program is created using the `ts.createProgram` function, which can accept a variety of configuration options, such as

 - `options`: These are the compiler options that guide how the TypeScript Compiler will behave.
 This could include settings like the target ECMAScript version, module resolution strategy, and whether to include type-checking errors, among others.
 - `rootNames`: This property specifies the entry files for the program.
-It usually contains an array of filenames that act as the roots from which the TypeScript Compiler will begin its operations.
-These are often the .ts or .tsx files that serve as entry points to your application or library.
+It an array of filenames (.ts) that act as the roots from which the TypeScript Compiler will begin its operations.
 - `projectReferences`: If your TypeScript project consists of multiple sub-projects that reference each other, this property is used to manage those relationships.
 - `configFileParsingDiagnostics`: This property is an array that will capture any diagnostic information or errors that arise when parsing the tsconfig.json file.